28tedtan/Hackomania2025/README.md

+[Geek Connect](https://geek-connect.streamlit.app/).
+An app that connects geeks with each other.Built by Geeks, for geeks.
+This is built for Hackomania 2025, challenge 3.
 Coders: Dhanush, Ted, Dylan, Gabriel
-For Hackomania 2025, challenge 3
-Built by Geeks, for geeks.
-Live app at geek-connect.streamlit.app